sammyd/iOS8-day-by-day-book/manuscript/02-sharing-extension.md

 The major part of a sharing extension is its visual appearance, and as such you're provided with a subclass of `SLComposeServiceViewController` and a storyboard.
-The default appearance of `SLComposeServiceViewController` gives you a lot of sensible behaviour (including a character count, image display, text entry, post and cancel buttons) and fits in with the iOS UI.
-In this example we're going to stick with this default behaviour.
+The default appearance of `SLComposeServiceViewController` gives you a lot of sensible behavior (including a character count, image display, text entry, post and cancel buttons) and fits in with the iOS UI.
+In this example we're going to stick with this default behavior.

-In addition to the standard `UIViewController` methods, `SLComposeServiceViewController` has some methods and properties associated with the lifecycle of a share-sheet composition view:
+In addition to the standard `UIViewController` methods, `SLComposeServiceViewController` has some methods and properties associated with the life-cycle of a share-sheet composition view:

 - `presentationAnimationDidFinish()` this provides a great hook to perform any